Reiki: History

 Mikao Usui originated the practice in Japan.
 According to the inscription on his memorial stone, Usui taught his system of reiki to more than 2,000 people during his lifetime.
-While teaching reiki in Fukuyama, Usui suffered a stroke and died on 9 March 1926.
+While teaching reiki in Fukuyama, Hiroshima, Usui suffered a stroke and died on 9 March 1926.

 The first reiki clinic in the United States was started in 1970 by Hawayo Takata, a student of Chujiro Hayashi (who was a disciple of Usui).